yisus44/carewatch-api/README.md

 Note: You can delete a migration file without running any command on your terminal, the configuration takes care of only running the migrations that are present in the /migration folders

+## Additional notes

+1. Always use the AuthGuard on the top of the controller when using Permissions decorator, otherwise the permission decorator will take preference and it wont found the user in the request

 ## Test

 ```bash